devonfw-tutorials/tutorial-compiler/runners/katacoda/templates/cd.md

-We have to start at the folder '<%= dir; %>'.
-The following command will lead you to the right folder.
+Please change the folder to <% dir: %>

 `cd <%= dir; %>`{{execute}}